El Pueblo (Colorado)

-El Pueblo, also called Fort Pueblo, was a trading post and fort near the present-day city of Pueblo in Pueblo County, Colorado.
+El Pueblo, also called Fort Pueblo or Pueblo San Carlos, was a trading post and fort near the present-day city of Pueblo in Pueblo County, Colorado.
 It operated from 1842 until 1854, selling goods, livestock, and produce.
 It was attacked in 1854, killing up to 19 men and capturing three people.
 A recreation of the fort is located at the El Pueblo History Museum at the site of the original fort.

 History

 The independent trading post was established in 1842 by traders, trappers, and hunters of Hispanic, French, Anglo, and Native American heritage.
 The idea began with Bent's Old Fort trader George Simpson.
 Other likely individuals include Mathew Kinkead, Joseph Mantz, Francisco Conn, Robert Fisher, Joseph Doyle, and Alexander Barclay.
 Teresita Sandoval played an instrumental role in the daily operations of the post.
 James Beckwourth claimed to have been an original builder of the fort but efforts to discredit his claims have been suggested as due to racism.
 John C. Fremont stated of his visit in 1843 that the men were mostly mountain men and the women were from Taos.

 It stood just west of the mouth of the Fountain Creek and on the north side of the Arkansas River, which was the border between Mexico and the United States at that time.
 The Cherokee Trail and Trapper's Trail, also called the Taos Trail, were nearby trading routes.